Nonito Donaire rejoins Manny Pacquiao in P4P Top 10 with historic win

 “The king has returned,” Donaire beamed afterward.
 “I love the crowds.
 All my friends, family, all the boxing fans that came out, thank you so much.
 You guys are wonderful.”

 The 38-year-old Donaire (41-6, 27 KOs) is now the oldest world champion ever at 118-pounds.
-He accomplished it with the left hand that has been his career calling card as he dropped Oubaali (17-1, 12 KOs) three times in total.
+He accomplished it with the left hand, which has been his career calling card as he dropped Oubaali (17-1, 12 KOs) three times.

 “Being at this age is not the question.
 It’s about my performance,” said Donaire.
 “About my ability to grow.
 I believe it matters not what your age is but how mentally strong you are.